worldisconfusion/stealthmode/Option1/Report.md

 This project was a good starting point, and the steps I've outlined would be crucial for building a truly reliable cross-camera player mapping system.

 ---

-Hope this version fits what you were looking for!
-Let me know if you want to adjust anything.